 \section{Introduction}

 In \cite{BK}, the authors proved a non-abelian Hodge correspondence on compact Sasakian manifolds as an odd-dimensional analogue of the ground-breaking works of Corlette \cite{Cor} and Simpson on bundles on compact K\"ahler manifolds \cite{Si1, Si2}.
-More precisely, it was shown that the harmonic metrics on semi-simple flat bundles over compact Sasakian manifolds provide basic Higgs bundles (called b-Higgs bundles in the main text of this paper) over the same compact Sasakian manifold, and stable basic Higgs bundles over any compact Sasakian manifold admit basic Hermitian metrics satisfying an Hermitian--Yang--Mills type equation.
+More precisely, it was shown in \cite{BK} that the harmonic metrics on the semi-simple flat bundles over compact Sasakian manifolds provide basic Higgs bundles (called b-Higgs bundles in the main text of this paper) over the same compact Sasakian manifold, and furthermore, stable basic Higgs bundles over any compact Sasakian manifold admit basic Hermitian metrics satisfying an Hermitian--Yang--Mills type equation.
 Consequently, for a compact Sasakian manifold, there is an equivalence between the category of semi-simple flat vector bundles on it and the category of polystable Higgs bundles on it with trivial first and second basic Chern classes.
 The purpose of this paper is to study this correspondence in the context of the geometric features of Sasakian manifolds.

 Sasakian geometry is often qualified as an odd-dimensional ``analogy" of K\"ahler geometry.
 But, recent researches testify that Sasakian geometry is not just an analogue.
 For example, Sasakian geometry gives new aspects of Einstein-metrics (see e.g. \cite{BoG1, BGN, BGK} and \cite[Chapter 11]{BoG}).
-We can expect that our correspondence in \cite{BK} contributes in giving new aspects of representations of fundamental groups and Higgs bundles in the Sasakian context.
+It would not be unreasonable to hope that our correspondence in \cite{BK} contributes in giving new aspects of representations of fundamental groups and Higgs bundles in the Sasakian context.